Counter-UAS for Airports

 Neutralizing threats by disrupting the communication link between the drone and its operator.

-Seamless integration with existing military systems, including full compatibility with the Tactical Assault Kit (TAK) for enhanced operational efficiency and coordination.
+Seamless integration with existing battle management systems, including full compatibility with the Tactical Assault Kit (TAK) for enhanced operational efficiency and coordination.

 Providing real-time situational awareness capabilities, ensuring coordinated responses and informed decision-making across units.